eatnumber1/macspoof/README.md

 interface name is not found in the group.

 By default, the application will look for a config file in `~/.macspoofrc` and `/etc/macspoof.conf`.
-You can override this behavior with the `-c` option.
+You can override this behavior with the `-f` or the `-c` options. `-f` specifies a config file to read from, `-c` allows you to specify the config on the command line.

 ## Examples
 These examples are using the provided [macspoof.conf][macspoof-conf] file.